Changing the Way We Communicate Health Issues

 Why would I want the Interdisciplinary Certificate in Health Communication?

-The certificate will appear on the student's diploma, and signify expertise in health communication.
+Students will receive a seperate diploma for completing the certificate.
+A designation will also appear on the student's transcript.
 Many health organizations are looking for individuals with training in health communication.
 Despite this demand, only a few schools offer certification in health communication.
 Graduates of the program will be prepared for positions with health organizations (e.g., communication director for a hospital) and to participate in interdisciplinary research in health communication.

 Have an application that stands out when applying for positions with hospitals, clinics, insurance companies, and health-focused non-profits.
 Learn how to work with individuals across the healthcare spectrum, including researchers, doctors, nurses, and patients.
 Demonstrate a commitment to interdisciplinary research and practice, the cornerstone of 21st century healthcare.